 5. Maintain personal hygiene

-It is vital for children to understand the importance of maintaining personal hygiene and keeping their surroundings clean.
+It is vital to teach your children about personal hygiene for kids and methods to keep their surroundings clean.
 Make sure that you train children to wash their hands after they have been outside playing in the mud and puddles, as it reduces the risk of diseases.
 Make them wash their hands before every meal and also after it.
 Inculcate this habit from the initial years.

 6. Stay safe from mosquitoes